 The oldest known Super Bowl prop bets involved the performance of a player – William “the Refrigerator” Perry of the Chicago Bears in 1985.
 The wager asked whether the massive defensive tackle would score a touchdown, and when he did, the popularity of Super Bowl player prop bets exploded at NFL sportsbooks around the globe.

-Read on to learn about what the best NFL player props are at legal Super Bowl 57 betting sites and which online sportsbooks offer them to gamblers in the United States.
-We also cover the variety of NFL player prop bets and what kind of Super Bowl odds are offered for each.
+Read on to learn about what the best NFL player props are at legal SB 58 betting sites and which online sportsbooks offer them to gamblers in the United States.
+We also cover the variety of NFL player prop bets and what kind of betting odds are offered for each.

-Best Sportsbooks For Super Bowl Player Props In 2022 - 2023 Bet On Super Bowl 57 At These Trusted Sportsbooks
+Best Sportsbooks For Super Bowl Player Props In 2023 - 2024 Bet On SB LVIII At These Trusted Sportsbooks

 NFL prop bets, or proposition wagers, for player performance in the Super Bowl involve odds for a variety of statistical outcomes.

 Some player props will ask a performance question and then provide a list of players to choose from.
 Super Bowl odds will be posted next to each SB player's name in the form of an NFL moneyline, which will indicate their chances of achieving the designated outcome.

 Other player prop bets for the Super Bowl will simply ask how much of a particular statistical category an athlete will amass, posting an over/under and tempting NFL gamblers to wager above or below the line.